-The full pool level during the warm months at Lake Martin is 491 mean sea level (msl) and then starts to decline beginning September 1st.
+The full pool level during the warm months at Lake Martin is 491 mean sea level (msl).
+Then, starts to decline beginning September 1st.
 These changes will keep the high summer of 491 msl for up to an additional six weeks longer, extending full pool into October.

 In addition, the previous winter level was set at 481 msl, but in the future will only drop to 484.
-This may not seem like a big difference, but some homes may now have year round water, unlike before, which is huge news for homeowners (and their property values).
+This may not seem like a big difference, but some homes may now have year round water.
+Unlike before, this is huge news for homeowners (and their property values).

 Alabama Power, stakeholders, local leaders, and multiple public agencies have all been working together since 2006 to get the changes made on the lake, and they are finally seeing the fruits of their labor.